Towns twinned with Hackney

 St George’s is the capital of Grenada, and a popular Caribbean tourist destination.
 The town is surrounded by a hillside of an old volcano crater and is on a horseshoe-shaped harbour.
 The population in 2012 was 33,734.

-St George’s is Hackney’s most recent twinning partnership; a Declaration of Partnership was signed on 14 May 2003, by Speaker Sharon Patrick; this followed many years of informal exchanges and visits dating back to 1980.
+St George’s is Hackney’s most recent twinning partnership.
+A Declaration of Partnership was signed on 14 May 2003, by Speaker Sharon Patrick, this followed many years of informal exchanges and visits dating back to 1980.
 The links were established in recognition of the large Caribbean community in Hackney.

 The town is home to St George’s University School of Medicine, and most twinning activity is through links with the Homerton Hospital in Hackney.

-Other twinning links
+Inactive twinning links

 Speaker of Hackney